Nefeline/frogger-game/README.md

 Patricia's Frogger Arcade Game
 ===============================
-#### Welcome to the Frooger Game!
+#### Welcome to the Frogger Game!
 Are you ready to start a new adventure looking for stars while running away from giant ladybugs?
 Let's go!!

 #### But first, some important inscructions: